A Liberal Arts Curriculum

 Packard Fellowship

 Courtney Dressing received the prestigious Packard Fellowship in Science and Engineering in 2019.
-Her research group is advancing the search for life on planets orbiting nearby stars.
+Her research group is interested in the prevalence of planetary systems orbiting other stars and how the properties of those planets depend on the characteristics of the host star.
 She co-teaches the L&S Discovery Course The Planets.

 MacArthur Fellow